uthcode/learntosolveit/source/python.rst

 Twisted Framework

 Asynchronous, Event-Driven Applications for Distributed Network Environment.
-Event Driven Networking Framework.
-Asynchronous means not being in a Synchornous State.
-Synchronous, happening in a time defined way.
 At the core of Twisted Framework is its Network Layer, which can used to integrate any existing  protocol as well as model new ones.
 Twisted is a pure python framework.
 As a platform, twisted should be focussed on integration.
 Twisted supports Asynchronous programming and deferred abstraction, which symbolizes a promised result and which can pass eventual result to  handler functions.
 Document will give you a high-level overview of concurrent programming and Twisted's concurrency model: non-blocking code and asynchronous code.
 Concurrent programming - Need.
-It is either computationally intensive; or it has to wait for the data to be available as a result.
+It is either computationally intensive;
+or it has to wait for the data to be available as a result.
 A fundamental feature of Network Programming is waiting for data.
 Not waiting on data:- handle each connection in a separate OS process; so that OS will take of letting other process run while one is waiting.
-Handle each connection in a separate thread;
-threading framework takes care of the details.
+Handle each connection in a separate thread; threading framework takes care of the details.
 Use non-blocking system calls to handle all connections in one thread.
 The Normal Model when using twisted framework is by using Non-Blocking Calls.
 When dealing with many connections in one thread, the scheduling is the responsiblity of the application, not the operating system, and is usually implemented by calling a registered function when each function is ready to go for reading or writing - commonly known as asynchronous, event based, callback based programming.
 In synchrnous programming, a function requests data, waits for the data, and then processes it.
 In asynchronous programming, a function requests the data, and lets the library call the callback function when the data is ready.

 It is the second class of concurrency problems, non-computationally intensive tasks that involve an appreciable delay that deferreds are designed to help